 WILLIAM BUNGE MEMORIAL LECTURE FOR 2019

-Where: IAS Forum Room G17 South Wing at University College London Gower Street WC1E 6BT
+Where: IAS Common Ground room G11, South Wing at University College London Gower Street WC1E 6BT

 Ken Worpole : Documentary aesthetics and the human landscape